 Is an entrance audition required to become a dance major?

 Only the UMass BFA and Smith College MFA programs require an entrance audition.
-The FCDD offers appropriate training and resources for everyone from beginning to advanced dancers.
+The FCD offers appropriate training and resources for everyone from beginning to advanced dancers.
 For the undergraduate dance programs at Amherst, Hampshire, Smith, and Mount Holyoke Colleges, it is possible to begin your dance studies as a first year student and complete a dance major/concentration.
-For students with significant previous dance experience, there is a department-wide advanced placement audition for upper-level (levels 5 and 6) ballet and modern/contemporary technique classes during the first week of classes in September.
-The advanced placement audition is open to all students, from entering students to seniors.
+For students with significant previous dance experience, there are department-wide advanced placement classes for upper-level (levels 5 and 6) ballet and modern/contemporary technique.
+The advanced placement classes are open to all students, from entering students to seniors.

 How many students are in the department?

 In a given year, there are over 100 dance majors/concentrators across the Five Colleges.
 Hundreds of non-dance majors also take dance classes each year.

 How many faculty members are in the department?

 There are 18 permanent faculty members, and 12-15 adjunct faculty members each year.